All prisoners are entitled to spend at least one hour a day in the open air

 The SOC in Biala Podlaska provides classes in: first aid, language, intercultural psychology, law and human rights1.

-All penal institutions have a library
+Prison facilities have a library

 Prisons usually have several thousand books provided by public libraries.
 There is, however, a lack of books in foreign languages.